usnistgov/jarvis/README.rst

 NIST-JARVIS (Joint Automated Repository for Various Integrated Simulations) is an integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning.
 The jarvis-tools package consists of scripts used in generating and analyzing the dataset.
 The NIST-JARVIS official website is: https://jarvis.nist.gov .
 This project is a part of the Materials Genome Initiative (MGI) at NIST (https://mgi.nist.gov/).

+For more details, checkout our latest article:  `JARVIS: An Integrated Infrastructure for Data-driven Materials Design <https://arxiv.org/abs/2007.01831>`__

 .. image:: https://www.ctcms.nist.gov/~knc6/images/logo/jarvis-mission.png
    :target: https://jarvis.nist.gov/